Yellowen/Owrang/docs/user/customize/docs.user.customize.custom_field.md

 #### Naming

 Many times you want your fields to be carried over from one form to another.
 For example, you may have added a Custom Field in Quotation that you want to include in Sales Order when a Sales Order is created from the Quotation.
-This is simple in ERPNext, just make sure the fields have the same “fieldname”
+This is simple in Owrang, just make sure the fields have the same “fieldname”